hasura/graphql-engine/docs/graphql/manual/schema/relationships/database-modelling/one-to-one.rst

 .. meta::
-   :description: User's manual for modelling one-to-one relationships in Hasura
+   :description: Model one-to-one relationships in Hasura
    :keywords: hasura, docs, schema, relationship, one-to-one, 1-1

 .. _one_to_one_modelling: